Iqbal Manzil

 Iqbal Manzil is the birthplace of Islamic philosopher and poet Muhammad Iqbal (1877–1938).
 It is located in the heart of the city of Sialkot in Punjab province of Pakistan.

 History

 Iqbal Manzil was purchased in 1861 by Mohammad Rafique, the great-grandfather of Allama Iqbal.
 The house was originally very small, but each successor kept adding to it and the building grew in size.

 After the death of his father Noor Muhammad, Iqbal's his elder brother, Ata Mohammad, was named the owner of the Iqbal Manzil.
-Ata Mohammed's sons after his death, left the house and took up residences in Karachi and Lahore.
+After Ata Mohammed's death his sons left the house and took up residences in Karachi and Lahore.

-Allama Iqbal's son Javed Iqbal was born in the Iqbal Manzil on 5 October 1924.
+Allama Iqbal's son Javed Iqbal was born at Iqbal Manzil on 5 October 1924.
 Javed Iqbal spent his childhood in Lahore but never entered Iqbal Manzil again.
 Allama Iqbal's other son Aftab Iqbal resided in Karachi for the better part of his life.
 Allama Iqbal also had a daughter named Munira Iqbal.

 Since 1986, Riaz Hussain Naqvi has been the curator at Iqbal Manzil.